 Page elements tags for layouts

-<body> section of a layout template is made up of sections and widgets.
+<body> section of a layout theme is made up of sections and widgets.

 - Sections are areas of your page, such as a sidebar, footer.

 - A widget is a page element such as a page, a blogroll, or anything else you can add from the “Page Elements” tab.

 You can include any HTML you like around the sections in your theme.